msherlock9ll96/msherlock9ll96/README.md

 Currently a senior, planning on relocating post-graduation

-- Hobbies: CTFs, Learning About Tech, Learning Japanese
+- Hobbies: Hacking CTFs, Learning About Tech, Learning Japanese
 - Email: msherlock9ll96@uri.edu

 Some writeup repositories are in the works, to be realeased soooon...